 Applications to the Racial Justice Institute are invited from racial equity teams that include at least one legal aid or other public interest lawyer serving lowincome people or communities of color.

-Teams can be organized as:

-- a minimum of 2-3 individuals working in a single organization, including at least I managerial and I front-line advocacy staff person and/or one representative from a partner or community-based organization; or - individuals from more than one organization, including representatives from 2 or more organizations within a state or region.
+Teams can be organized as: - a minimum of 2-3 individuals working in a single organization, including at least 1 managerial and 1 front-line advocacy staff person and/or one representative from a partner or community-based organization; or - individuals from more than one organization, including representatives from 2 or more organizations within a state or region.

+Applications must include a description of an equity team project that addresses a race equity disparity impacting your community.
 Team members should apply individually but indicate in the application that they want to be considered as a team.
 We do not accept applications from individual advocates.
 There is no application fee.

-"RJI was key in providing language, concepts, and a framework to help us advance our advocacy that puts racial justice at the core of everything we do." -Denny Chan, RJI 2019 Fellow, Justice in Aging
+"RJI was key in providing language, concepts, and a framework to help us advance our advocacy that puts racial justice at the core of everything we do." - Denny Chan, RJI 2019 Fellow, Justice in Aging